francescodc87/ipaPy2/README.md

-Or if one wants to use both the MS1 and MS2 data and consider both adducts and biochemical connections in the Gibbs sampler, the following should be used.
+Or, if one wants to use both the MS1 and MS2 data and consider both adducts and biochemical connections in the Gibbs sampler, the following should be used.

 ```python